 How to write a good meta description

-Now that we have an understanding of meta descriptions, you’re probably wondering: what are the best ways to apply this knowledge to your business?
+Now that we have an understanding of meta descriptions, you’re probably wondering: What are the best ways to apply this knowledge to my business?

 First, focus on what would compel a searcher to click on your title tag.
 That requires answering two questions:

 For product pages, the first query has a simple response: you’re offering your product.
 The second will be resolved by the simple fact that you’re the one selling the product.

 Meta descriptions for your home page are a little trickier.
 As we saw in the Death Wish Coffee example, the best thing is to repeatedly emphasize your brand.
 That’s the one thing your whole store offers, and it’s the reason they should buy from you.

 Let readers know what you do, tell them about your unique selling proposition, and convey this information multiple times, because the meta description isn’t a place for subtlety.
 Struggling to come up with an effective meta description for your homepage is common, so it’s best to be patient and think hard about your brand.

 Writing good meta descriptions is like writing good copy.
 It needs to include the offerings and unique selling points of the product.

 If you've been around for a while, what do returning customers say about your business?
 And if you’re new, what made you think this business would get customers?

 The goal of your meta description is to get clicks, but it’s also a chance to show off your brand.
 “Think of meta descriptions as a continuation of your brand and an opportunity to clearly define your USP (unique selling proposition) using relevant keywords, Stephen Light, CMO and co-owner of Nolah Mattress, says.
 “They’re little ads, and though the character length can feel constraining, are excellent short bursts of promo.”